Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Smart bulbs are also easier to fit and replace, whereas smart switches may require professional installation.

 The smart switch, for one, should be able to let power through to the lighting fixture constantly.
-A smart switch should also be able to select from different light colors.
+A smart switch should also be able to select different light colors.

 One example is the Philips Hue dimmer switch, which works well with the Philips Hue bulbs.